Ida Tarbell: Later career

 Tarbell's later career included writing, lecturing, and social work.
 Tarbell continued working as a freelancing journalist and traveling the lecture circuit.
 She served on two Presidential Conferences.
 Tarbell was a member of President Wilson's Industrial Conference in 1919, representing the Pen and Brush Club of Gramercy Park, New York City, and served on a committee looking into hours of labor along with Robert Brookings.
 Among recommendations of Tarbell's committee were protections aimed at the health of women workers including an eight-hour day, six-day work week and no work between the hours of 10 p.m. and 6 a.m.
-John D. Rockefeller was also a representative at the Conference.
+John D. Rockefeller Jr. was also a representative at the Conference.
 Tarbell also participated in President Warren G. Harding's 1921 Unemployment Conference, the conference suggested by Herbert Hoover to address a recession.
 Among the committees Tarbell served on were Organization, Public Works, Civic Emergency Measures, Publications, and Standing Committee of the Conference.

 Tarbell published her only novel, The Rising of the Tide, in 1919.
 She wrote articles about the disarmament conference for McClure's syndicate and published them later in the book, Peacemakers—Blessed and Otherwise.

 Tarbell also wrote another biography, this one of Judge Elbert H. Gary, the chairman of U.S. Steel Corporation.
 She was not initially interested in the biography, but Gary convinced her that if she uncovered any wrongdoings committed by his company, he meant to correct them.
 She earned $10,000 for the book, and although she thought her work was courageous, critics described her work as cowardly.
 One review was titled, "The Taming of Ida Tarbell," and accused her of falling in with her sworn enemy, big business.

 Tarbell completed a series of articles on Benito Mussolini for McCall's magazine in the 1920s.
 The portrait Tarbell painted of Mussolini, comparing him to Napoleon, was flattering.
 Her former colleague, Viola Roseboro, remarked after meeting up with Tarbell in Italy, "I heard her let go about that dimple several times.
 All those things that are at such a variance with the old work horse she calls herself and to the serious worker she is and is known for pleases me a lot".
 It was speculated that in Tarbell's eyes she may have imagined Mussolini as "finishing the work of the Progressive Era at the small price of a few civil liberties".

 Tarbell's final business biography was a profile of Owen D. Young, the president of General Electric and founder of Radio Corporation of America and then NBC.
 Amidst speculation that Young was gearing up for a Presidential run, the biography was reviewed as a campaign biography.

 Tarbell was approached by Arthur Schlesinger Sr. to contribute to his series A History of American Life in 1923.
 She did not complete The Nationalizing of Business until 1936.

 In addition to serving as the President of the Pen and Brush Club for 30 years beginning in 1913, Tarbell was also a member of the Colony Club and the Cosmopolitan Club.